koenrane/KR-new-site/content/My research.md

 ### Reflections on the power-seeking theory
 Subtitle: Written in October 2024

-I feel so mixed about these papers.
+I feel conflicted about these papers.
 On one hand, the papers feel like a pure and sharpened blade cutting through the informality of 2018.
-I found elegant formalisms which [capture meaningful concepts](./math-that-clicks-look-for-two-way-correspondences) and I wielded [all of the math I learned](./posts#becoming-stronger).
+I found elegant formalisms which [capture meaningful concepts](./math-that-clicks-look-for-two-way-correspondences), effectively wielding [the math I had learned](./posts#becoming-stronger).
 [Looking back on my thesis](/alignment-phd) and the 281 theorems I proved, I feel happy and proud.

-On the other hand, the papers embody the _brash, loud confusion_ which I think was typical of 2018-era LessWrong.
+On the other hand, the papers embody the brash, loud confusion which I think was typical of 2018-era LessWrong.
 The papers treat reward as the agent's "goal", silently assuming the desirability of the "reward" function.
 But [reward is not the optimization target](./reward-is-not-the-optimization-target).
 For more on these problems, see [these](./RL-trains-policies-not-agents) [posts](/danger-of-suggestive-terminology).

 So I feel stuck.
-Sometimes I fantasize about retracting _Optimal Policies Tend to Seek Power_ so that it stops misleading people into thinking optimal policies are practically relevant for forecasting power-seeking behavior from RL training.
+Sometimes I fantasize about retracting _Optimal Policies Tend to Seek Power_ so that it stops (potentially) misleading people into thinking optimal policies are practically relevant for forecasting power-seeking behavior from RL training.

 ### Papers
 - [Optimal policies tend to seek power](https://arxiv.org/abs/1912.01683)